edxmorgan/tf2_broadcaster/doc/userdoc.rst

 tf2_broadcaster
 ==========================

-This is a ros2_control plugin for broadcasting transformed states from sensor
+This is a ros2_control plugin publishes sensor values to rviz transformation tree.

 Hardware interface type